Certificate of Commencement of Business

 Commencement of Business under Companies Act, 2013 – Old Act & Procedure

 Please refer to the above article for the new procedure.
-The following is a summary of old procedure for reference.
+The following is a summary of the old procedure for reference.

 - Public and Private Companies not having Share Capital

-A public company or a private limited company not having share capital are not required to comply with any other formalities and may commence its business activities immediately after obtaining the certificate of incorporation from the concerned Registrar of Companies.
+A public company or a private limited company not having share capital is not required to comply with any other formalities and may commence its business activities immediately after obtaining the certificate of incorporation from the concerned Registrar of Companies.

 - Public and Private Companies having Share Capital

-As per section 11 of Companies Act, 2013, now all newly incorporated Public and Private Companies having Share Capital would be required to obtain certificate of commencement of business from concerned Registrar of Companies before commencing the business or exercise of borrowing powers.
+As per section 11 of Companies Act, 2013, now all newly incorporated Public and Private Companies having Share Capital would be required to obtain a certificate of commencement of business from concerned Registrar of Companies before commencing the business or exercise of borrowing powers.